Updated Feb. 24, 2023

 What Are CBN Gummies?

 CBN gummies are gummies infused with the cannabinol (CBN) cannabinoid.
-Broad and full-spectrum CBN gummies do contain additional cannabinoids like CBD and THC.
+Full-spectrum CBN gummies do contain additional cannabinoids like CBD and THC.
 CBN gummies made with CBN isolate won’t contain any other cannabinoids.

-You can figure out which your CBN gummies are by looking at third-party certificates of analysis.
-These lab documents will show you if your gummies contain any additional cannabinoids, and if your gummies contain the advertised amount of CBN.
+You can figure out which yours are by looking at third-party certificates of analysis.
+These lab documents will show you if your gummies contain any additional cannabinoids and if they contain the advertised amount of CBN.

-Certificates of analysis can look like highly technical documents— learn about how to read them here.
+Certificates of analysis can be a little confusing at first glance— learn how to read them

 What Do CBN Gummies Do?